3505473356/Detecting-Potential-Mussel-Reef-in-ROV-Videos-Using-Deep-Learning/README.md

 `yolov5_modified/segment`: It includes all code used for image segmentation.

-`PostProcess.ipynb`: It is used to load mussels' coverage information in the video and adjust unreasonable data, finally doing result visulization.

 `Poster.pdf` and `Report.pdf` are the poster and report to this project.

 `test_images`: It contains three images can be used as `source` input to `detect.py` for mussel detection.